lenaakhter/Team-19/README.md

 ![image not showing](https://pbs.twimg.com/media/Fi55R0vWAAE8XQb?format=png&name=small) <br>
 Make sure to run the APACHE server and MySql from XAMPP
 #### Step 5
-click the **admin** button for MySQL and it should take you to the PhpMyAdmin page.
+Click the **admin** button for MySQL and it should take you to the PhpMyAdmin page.
 #### Step 6
 Create a new database named **sarth** and import the sarth.sql file in the SQL file folder.
 #### Step 7